-Ask me how to spend a day in Toronto and I’d probably direct you to the Royal Ontario Museum, or the Ontario Science Centre, or the Art Gallery of Ontario.
+Ask most locals how to spend a great day in Toronto and you’d probably be directed to the Royal Ontario Museum, or the Ontario Science Centre, or the Art Gallery of Ontario, or the CN Tower – all great options..
 But I spent a day almost entirely outdoors doing some really cool things, all in the GTA.
 Continue reading

 Let’s face it.
 Winter in Canada is all about the cold.
 There’s nothing growing in the garden, the lakes are frozen, and the gloves are on.
 But Canadians know how to make the best of winter.
 Continue reading